shivamkadukar/stl_obj_convertor/README.md

 [] __Phase 5__: To conserve memory, use file streaming methods to convert from one format to another.
 Simultaneous read and write of the files.

-#### :point_right: Version Info
+#### Version Info

 |  Version     |                                                                           |
 |--------------|---------------------------------------------------------------------------|
 |   0.1.0      | Converts .obj to .stl and vice versa                                      |
 |   0.1.1      | Improved the Readme.md and added link to sample files to run the packages |
 |   0.2.0      | Added progress bar to check progress of file conversion                   |
+|   0.3.0      | .obj to .stl conversion of files with quadrilateral faces

-### :point_right: Contributors
+### Contributors

 | Name         | Contact             |
 |--------------|---------------------|
 |Shivam Kadukar|shivamk2802@gmail.com|

-### :point_right: FAQs
+### FAQs

 1) Does this convertor binary .stl file to .obj?
 Ans - No, The current version of this convertor package can only converts ASCII .stl to .obj.
     But, the feature will be added in next version of the package.

 2) Does this convertor converts .obj file with faces which are not in trainglur forms?
-Ans - No, The current version of this convertor package can only those .obj file which have faces stored in triangular form.
-This functionality will be added in next maintenance version.
-Currently it works on the files with faces format f 1/2/3 2/4/5 5/6/7 and not with the face format f 1/2/3 2/4/5 5/6/7 7/8/9......so on.
+Ans - Package lower other than 0.3.0 can only convert .obj files with trianular faces.
+Version 0.3.0 can convert .obj file with quadrilateral faces(testing of faces with more than 4 vertices are yet to be tested.)